-Identification DS-08 Name Request for Recall by the Originator dataset Description This dataset contains the attributes describing the minimum information that the Originator Bank needs to make available in a Request for Recall by the Originator Attributes 52 Reason code for the Request for Recall by the Originator contained 53 The specific reference of the Originator Bank for the Request for Recall by the Originator 54 Additional Information to AT-52 Reason code for the Request for Recall by the Originator An exact copy of the original Interbank payment dataset (DS-02) which the Request for Recall by the Originator relates to Remarks These attributes reflect business requirements and do not prescribe fields in the SCT Inst Scheme Interbank Implementation Guidelines as defined in Chapter 0.5.
-In case the reason code 'Request for Status Update' is used, an exact copy of the original Request for Recall by the Originator needs to be provided instead of the copy of DS-02.
+Identification DS-08 Name Request for Recall by the Originator dataset Description This dataset contains the attributes describing the minimum information that the Originator Bank needs to make available in a Request for Recall by the Originator Attributes contained 52 Reason code for the Request for Recall by the Originator 53 The specific reference of the Originator Bank for the Request for Recall by the Originator 54 Additional Information to AT-52 Reason code for the Request for Recall by the Originator An exact copy of the original Interbank payment dataset (DS-02) which the Request for Recall by the Originator relates to Remarks These attributes reflect business requirements and do not prescribe fields in the SCT Inst Scheme Interbank Implementation Guidelines as defined in Chapter 0.5.
+In case the Request for Status Update is used, a clear reference to the original Request for Recall by the Originator needs to be provided beside the copy of DS-02.